wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-prevent-data-loss/includes/data-loss-prevention-overview.md

 - Monitor and protect sensitive information in Excel, PowerPoint, Word, and Outlook.
 - Prevent the accidental sharing of sensitive information.
 - Educate users on staying compliant without interrupting their workflow.
-- Produce DLP alerts and reports showing content that matches your organization’s DLP policies.
+- Produce DLP alerts and reports showing content that matches your organization's DLP policies.

 Each DLP policy contains the following: